IBT-learning/full-stack-software-engineering-nov-2024/5-database/mongodb-installation/windows-install.md

 1. Open Compass
 1. Click the green "Connect" button
 1. If you see a red box that says `connect ECONNREFUSED 127.0.0.1:27017`, you just need to start the service in the background.
-Run `brew services start mongodb-community` in your terminal.
+Try [these instructions](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/#start-mongodb-community-edition-as-a-windows-service).
 Then try clicking the green Connect button again.
+If that doesn't work, try opening a PowerShell terminal and running the command `mongod`.

 It should now look something like this: